Milchreis/PicSort_Old/README.md

 ## Download / Build ##

 The latetest version of the picsort program is hosted on github.
 Feel free to [download](https://github.com/MilchReis/PicSort/raw/master/bin/picsort_0-3.jar "download-address") it.
-On you windows start it normally with a double click.
-On linux set the execute-flag, f. e. `chmod 755 picsort.jar` and start with `java -jar picsort.jar`.
+On windows the program starts normally with a double click on the file.
+On linux set the execute-flag, f. e. `chmod 755 picsort.jar` and start with `java -jar picsort.jar` in the terminal.

 Until now I create the executable jar-file with the build-in eclipse export system.